 Check out these organisations that are helping others to reuse on an industrial scale…

-TRJFP is an environmental charity that aims to prevent food waste by feeding “bellies not bins”.
+Surplus to Purpose is an environmental charity that aims to prevent food waste by feeding “bellies not bins”.
 They divert hundreds of tonnes of surplus food away from the waste stream and redistribute it to anyone who wants to see less food going to waste.

 Reuseabox helps companies large and small to reuse cardboard boxes.
 By keeping cardboard in use for longer we can reduce the global demand for new board and protect our planet.
 If you use cardboard boxes to ship your products, consider switching to Used Cardboard Boxes.
 If your company produces large volumes of used cardboard boxes, you can also apply to Become A Supplier.

 It is possible to design out and reduce a large proportion of the waste you produce.
-You can then focus on reusing your waste internally, or through an organisation such as TRJFP.
+You can then focus on reusing your waste internally, or through an organisation such as Reuseabox.
 However, most businesses will still produce some waste that cannot be reused.
 This is where recycling comes in.
 Cardboard, paper and hard plastics are relatively easy to get collected and recycled through most waste companies.
 We recommend selecting a local recycling company to keep your carbon footprint to a minimum.

-We are living in a global waste crisis and there is increasing pressure from the government and consumers for businesses to take responsibility for the waste they produce.
+We are experiencing a global waste crisis and there is increasing pressure from the government and consumers for businesses to take responsibility for the waste they produce.
 By focusing on the 3 Rs of waste management you can take a more circular approach to your waste systems.
-While the focus should be on reducing waste wherever possible, there are organisations and businesses that can help you to reuse and recycle.
+While the focus should be on preventing or reducing waste wherever possible, there are organisations and businesses that can help you to reuse and recycle.
 This will enable you to prevent any of your waste ending up in landfill or escaping into the environment.
 Find out more about Cardboard Box Reuse or check out our range of new surplus and used Cardboard Boxes.